user7210unix/emacs/README.md

 - **Line numbers** in programming modes
 - **Smooth scrolling** with pixel precision

-## Screenshots

-*Add screenshots of your setup here showing the clean interface, completion, and LSP features*

 ## Prerequisites

 - **Emacs 26.0.50 or later** (for native line numbers)